 9) What Are The Reasons My Claim Could Get Denied?

 Your claim could get denied for a handful of reasons, such as:

 - You waited too long to file a claim

 - The damage wasn’t covered in your policy

 Unfortunately, insurance companies will often look for every possible “out” so they don’t have to cover the price of a new roof.
 If your roof claim was denied, but you feel confident that you sustained accidental damage, then don’t fret.

 Continue to work with your preferred roofing contractor.
 They will help you get a second opinion from a public adjuster who can adjust the claim and help get it settled.

 As a local roofing company in North Carolina, we know the firsthand effects of storm damage.
 We also know how frustrating it can be to file roof insurance claims.
 So, if your roof sustained storm damage, rely on the trusted team at Tidds Roofing.

 We’ve helped countless homeowners just like you file insurance claims and get new protective roofs.
-Reach out today for a free inspection!
+Reach out to our dedicated team for a free inspection!